 1) Find out the investments done by the subsidiary when significant cash is held by the subsidiary company:

-IST Ltd is a company operating in auto-ancillary industry.
+IST Ltd is a company operating in the auto-ancillary industry.
 However, most of its market value arises from its highly valuable subsidiary: Gurgaon Infospace Ltd (GIL).
-GIL owns a land parcel in Gurgaon on which a commercial building (Unitech Infospace, Sector 21) has been made and leased out by Unitech Ltd. As a result, GIL receives significant amount of money for its share in the rent paid by the tenants in the commercial building.
+GIL owns a land parcel in Gurgaon on which a commercial building (Unitech Infospace, Sector 21) has been made and leased out by Unitech Ltd. As a result, GIL receives a significant amount of money for its share in the rent paid by the tenants in the commercial building.